 CLI command:

-conf vpn certificate remote show rename REMOTE_Cert# to AzureSAML-CA end
+config vpn certificate remote show rename REMOTE_Cert# to AzureSAML-CA end

-- Configure the remote authentication timeout value as needed
+- Configure the remote authentication timeout value as needed.

 config system global set remoteauthtimeout 60 end